Port Pirie West

 Port Pirie West features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 53.2% of all households, including 14.1% couples with children, 19.8% couples without children, and 17.3% single parent families.
+Family households account for 53.2% of all households, including 14.1% that are couples with children, 19.8% that are couples without children, and 17.3% that consist of single parents.
 Non-family households make up the remaining 46.8%, with lone person households at 44.2% and group households comprising 3.0%.
-The median household size is 2.0 people, smaller than the Rest of SA average of 2.3.
+The median household size is 2.0 people, which is smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households